FabricMC/fabric-docs/develop/data-generation/item-models.md

 @[code lang=java transcludeWith=:::datagen-model:dyeable](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceModelProvider.java)

 The `ItemModelGenerator` also provides a method for generating models for dyeable items.
-Here you have to pass in a default decimal color value the item uses when it isn't dyed. (default value is ``-6265536``)
+Here you have to pass in a default decimal color value the item uses when it isn't dyed. (default value for leather is ``-6265536``)
 It generates a simple item model JSON and an item model definition file specifying the tint color.

 _**assets/modid/items/leather_gloves.json**_